-It’s highly recommended to set up 301 redirects in WordPress when you change the URL (permalinks) of your posts and pages, or move your WordPress website from one domain to another.
+It’s highly recommended to set up 301 redirects in WordPress when you change the URL (permalinks) of your posts and pages or move your website from one domain to another.

 If you are changing the URL / domain of your WordPress website, you need to plan carefully so that you don’t loose any of your existing traffic and SEO elements for existing post/pages for your old domain.

 Adding a 301 redirect to your posts and pages is really easy in WordPress.

 I will introduce you to few ways you can easily add a 301 redirect to your posts and pages or your entire domain of your WordPress blog/website.
 And I will guide you to do all this while retaining your existing traffic and SEO.